 Diabetes is a condition where people don't produce enough insulin, and/or their cells don't respond properly to insulin.
 Insulin is an important hormone produced by the pancreas that moves glucose, a type of sugar, into the body's cells from the blood.
 Once inside the body's cells, glucose is used as a source of energy.
 If insulin isn't available or doesn't work correctly to move glucose from the blood into cells, glucose will stay in the blood.
 Blood sugar levels will then increase.

-In Canada, over 3 million people have diabetes, and about one-third of adults with the condition are unaware that they have it.
-According to the Canadian Diabetes Association, 3.7 million people in Canada will have diabetes by the year 2020.
+In Canada, almost 2.7 million people have diabetes, and about 25% of those with the condition are unaware that they have it.
+According to the Canadian Diabetes Association, 4.2 million people in Canada will have diabetes by the year 2020.

 There are 3 main kinds of diabetes: type 1 diabetes, type 2 diabetes, and gestational diabetes.
 Type 1 diabetes occurs when the pancreas cannot make insulin.
 Everyone with type 1 diabetes needs to take insulin on a daily basis.
 Less than 10% of all people with diabetes have type 1.